 * Lambda Phi Epsilon once had chapters on these campuses.
 Please be aware that these chapters are closed and any activities taking place on those campuses are not recognized by Lambda Phi Epsilon International Fraternity, Inc. Any individuals who associate with unrecognized or underground chapters representing themselves as Lambda Phi Epsilon on these, or other chapters, will not be recognized as members of the International Fraternity and will not be afforded any of the rights or privileges of membership.

-As the largest Asian interest fraternity in the world, the brothers of Lambda Phi Epsilon are granted unique opportunities during both their college years and and in their future career endeavors.
+As the largest Asian interest fraternity in the world, the brothers of Lambda Phi Epsilon are granted unique opportunities during both their college years and in their future career endeavors.
 It has become a professionally structured and highly regarded networking channel.
 Productive young leaders and entrepreneurs of this generation are groomed from the fraternity’s programs, cultivating a perpetually strong alumni base.
 The close attention to its members makes Lambda Phi Epsilon the fastest rising influence in the Asian community.
-Lambda Phi Epsilon has become one of the most sought after organizations due to growing demand for fraternal Asian representation on university campuses.
+Lambda Phi Epsilon has become one of the most sought-after organizations due to growing demand for fraternal Asian representation on university campuses.
 As the fraternity continues to grow, it has made a commitment to maintain its integrity and standards that have come to be recognized worldwide.

 Lambda Phi Epsilon is committed to achieving the following goals when looking to expand:

-Men of certain caliber are required to become a founding member of a chapter of Lambda Phi Epsilon.
+Men of a certain caliber are required to become a founding member of a chapter of Lambda Phi Epsilon.
 The organization has a proud tradition of excellence built upon the pillars of brotherhood, service, academics, leadership, and cultural awareness.
 Prospective founders have the opportunity to not only practice the principles of Lambda Phi Epsilon, but also to continuously mold and shape a potential chapter into the most distinctive and distinguished organization in its surrounding community.
 The legacy that is created will make an impact on future brothers long after graduation.
 If you are serious about bringing Lambda Phi Epsilon to your campus, please fill out our online expansion interest form.

 Expansion Interest Form